 Limit Apple Watch Display Wake Time

 Every time you tap to wake the display of your Apple Watch, the display stays on for a preset period of time — either 15 seconds or 70 seconds.
-As you may have guessed, setting your Apple Watch to Wake for 15 seconds instead of 70 seconds can save you lots of battery life in the long run.
+As you may have guessed, setting your Apple Watch to Wake for 15 seconds instead of 70 seconds can save you lots of battery life in the long run and can keep your Apple Watch battery from dying fast.

 Go to Settings app on your Apple Watch and tap General -> Wake Screen.
 Then, scroll all the way down to the On Tap submenu and make sure there’s a check mark next to Wake for 15 Seconds.